 Everything is automated through advertising.

-At the time the book was written, Douglas was working two hours per week.
+At the time Tim Ferriss wrote The 4-hour workweek, Douglas was working two hours per week.

 This site and the products he sells are not things that he is passionate about.

 But the little time he spends on them and the income they bring in allow him to do absolutely anything he wants.
 Welcome to the world of muses.

 A muse is different from a traditional business: it’s not about running a business, it’s about owning a business.

 To own a muse, you need a product.

 If you are currently working in services, don’t panic, your expertise can be turned into an information and training product that you will be able to sell (that is what I have done with my club Agir & Réussir (Act & Succeed).

 The product should cost less than €500 to test, and it must be possible to automate it in less than 4 weeks.
 And of course, once it is launched, it should not require more than one day of management per week.